 German company Rheinmetall Defence acquired four Denel divisions in 2008 and is the majority owner of Rheinmetall Denel Munition (Pty) Ltd. in South Africa, which still advertises 155mm artillery ammunition for sale.
 Rheinmetall Denel Munition did not respond to Cluster Munition Monitor’s 2018 request to clarify if it produced cluster munitions in 2008–2012.

 It is not clear if South Africa exported or otherwise transferred the cluster munitions that it produced, but several countries have reported South African-made munitions.
 Iraq reportedly acquired the CB-470 in the late 1980s.
-Deminers in Zambia and Mozambique have encountered unexploded Alpha submunitions.
+Deminers in Zambia and Mozambique have cleared unexploded Alpha submunitions.
 Peru destroyed 290 Alpha submunitions from its stocks in 2018.

-In 2005, South Africa acknowledged the possession of a type of aerial cluster bomb called TIEKIE, but said it was for training use only.
+South Africa acknowledged possession of an aerial cluster bomb called TIEKIE in 2005, but said it was for training use only.

 South Africa once stockpiled at least 1,495 cluster munitions and 99,465 submunitions.
 In September 2017, it reported a stockpile of 1,485 cluster munitions and 99,465 submunitions comprised of two types of air-dropped bombs and two types of 155mm artillery projectiles.
 It also reported another 10 CB-470 bombs that were destroyed.